Deducting Meals and Entertainment

 Having policies and procedures in place to identify which expenses are and are not subject to limitations could lead to tax savings, by giving you the maximum deduction for the exceptions to the general rule.
 You want to make sure you are deducting as much of the cost of those Red Sox tickets and Fenway Franks as you can!

-If you would like to discuss these matters further, please contact Nancy Hawes or your BNN professional at 1.800.244.7444.
+If you would like to discuss these matters further, please contact Adam Aucoin or your BNN advisor at 1.800.244.7444.